whelew/MineSweeper/README.md

 - If timerInterval is not already defined, falsy.
 - If no timer is running, it uses a setInterval JavaScript function to call the incrementTimer function. (setInterval(incrementTimer,1000))
 - The 1000 refers to 1000 milliseconds and therefore, 1 second.
-- IncrementTimer will therefore increment current time by a value of 1 every second.
+- IncrementTimer will therefore increment the current time by a value of 1 every second.

 #### stopTimer()

 This function stops the timer.

 - If timerInterval is truthy, it will log the value of the timerInterval.
-- It will clearInterval to stop previous incrementTimer function being called again.
+- It will clearInterval to stop the previous incrementTimer function from being called again.
 - Set timerInterval back to 0;

 ### Setting up the Score:

 #### calculateScore()

-This function takes the value of the current timer and sets the innerText of the element with id of "score-value" to this value.
+This function takes the value of the current timer and sets the innerText of the element with Id of "score-value" to this value.

 - Sets score value to timer value.
 - Adds event listener to the submitBtn which calls submitScore function.

 #### submitScore()

-This function stores user name and user score to local storage.
+This function stores the user name and user score in local storage.

 - Declares variables by element id.
 - Stores these variables into localStorage using JavaScript function setItem().
-- It then calls loadLBoard function, loading up the leader board html page.
+- It then calls loadLBoard function, loading up the leaderboard html page.

 ### Loading Pages: